sbb-design-systems/lyne-components/src/components/calendar/readme.md

 <sbb-calendar min="1600000000" max="1700000000" selected="1650000000"></sbb-calendar>
 ```

-To specify a specific date for the current datetime, you can use the `now` property (timestamp in milliseconds).
+To simulate the current datetime, you can use the `now` property (timestamp in milliseconds).
 This is helpful if you need a specific state of the component.

 ## Style